longturn/freeciv21/docs/Getting/install.rst

 Debian Linux
 ============

-To install the Debian package, you will use the ``apt`` command with elevated privileges like this:
+To install the Debian package, use the ``apt`` command with elevated privileges like this:

 .. code-block:: sh